 Of course, in the Si sedan the fabric comes in one color: black, with red stitching.
 It’s a color scheme that carries over to the red-lit two-tiered gauges.
 Standard Civics have blue-lit gauges.
 These little touches are what makes Honda a winner among the set that buys high-performance vehicles like this.

 Otherwise, the real advantage of the Si sedan is that besides the great engine and suspension it’s still a Civic sedan.
 That means the trunk is huge (12 cubic feet), and it has 60/40-split, folding rear seats.
 There are also logically placed storage bins, auxiliary input and power sockets for portable devices, and a decent-sized backseat for the segment.

 Leave it to Honda to make a practical sport compact sedan.
 What else do you call the Si?
-It gets 23/32 mpg city/highway and will cost around $20,000 when it goes on sale at the end of September.
-There isn't much competition for the Si sedan, either.
-Only Volkswagen's Jetta GLI claims the same combination of body style and performance, and it costs a few thousand dollars more.
-I don't know which one I would pick of the two, but the Civic Si sedan doesn't leave much to be desired.
+It gets an estimated mileage of 23 city mpg and 32 hwy mpg (actual mileage may vary) and will cost around $20,000 when it goes on sale at the end of September.
+There isn’t much competition for the Si sedan, either.
+Only Volkswagen’s Jetta GLI claims the same combination of body style and performance, and it costs a few thousand dollars more.
+I don’t know which one I would pick of the two, but the Honda Civic Si sedan doesn’t leave much to be desired.